What is Cocaine Made Of?

 What is Cocaine?

-Cocaine is a highly addictive illegal stimulant that is made from the leaves of the coca plant, which is native to South America.
-According to the Drug Enforcement Administration, Colombia is the main producer of cocaine, but Peru, Bolivia, and Chile also make and distribute significant amounts of the drug.
+Cocaine is a highly addictive and illegal stimulant that is made from the leaves of the coca plant, which is native to South America.

 The Foundation for a Drug-Free World reports that cocaine is the second most trafficked substance of all the illegal drugs, and to date, 756 metric tons of it have been intercepted and seized by various international law enforcement agencies.
 Cocaine is rarely sold in its purest form because producing it is a fairly labor-intensive process, and individual manufacturers want to make as much money as possible from each batch of the drug.